jlperona-teaching/ecs390-spring20/seminars/week04.md

 ### Assignment

 In the spirit of the above, tell me the topic that you are planning on presenting.
-Submit your topic in the [assignment for this week on Canvas](https://canvas.ucdavis.edu/courses/369850/assignments/372348).
+Submit your topic in the [assignment for this week on Canvas](https://canvas.ucdavis.edu/courses/461800/assignments/446268).
 This is all you need to submit on Canvas for this week.

-You will also need to put together slides.
+You will also need to put together a set of slides or other presentation aid to help you present.
-**Under construction.**
+PowerPoint or Google Slides makes the most sense, but if you'd prefer to use another mechanism, feel free.
+You'll need to share your screen in order to share your materials with the other students in the breakout room.
+Note that you do not need to submit these on Canvas for this week's assignment, but the feedback form will ask if each presenter used slides.
+*If it's clear from your group's feedback that you did not prepare slides, you may not receive credit for attendance next week.*

 Make sure you prepare for your presentation.
 The best way to do so is to practice by speaking out loud!